 Customs officials can be suspicious of medications.
-Help to ensure that your medications are acceptable by following these recomendations:
+Help to ensure that your medications are acceptable by following these recommendations:

-- Keep medicines in their original packageing or container when possible
+- Keep medicines in their original packaging or container when possible

 - Obtain and carry with you a letter from your physician on letterhead stationary, appropriately signed and dated, stating your medical history and medication requirements.

 - If you are a diabetic, obtain a letter from your doctor explaining why you need to carry needles and syringes.
 Carry this letter with you at all times.